Crypto whale: role, influence and methods to follow them

 There is no universal threshold, but certain criteria are used to identify a whale:

-- Hold approximately 1,000 BTC or equivalent in ETH or other cryptocurrencies.
+• Holding approximately 1,000 BTC or the equivalent in ETH or other cryptocurrencies.

-- Having a portfolio whose value represents a significant part of the total offer of a token.
+• To own a portfolio whose value represents a significant portion of the total supply of a token.

-Whales often use several addresses to distribute their funds.
-Some go through OTC (Over-the-Counter) services to buy or sell without directly impacting the price on public platforms.
-Whale addresses are monitored by the community and technical analysts and on-chain at Binance , Glassnode or Arkham Intelligence .
+Whales often use multiple addresses to distribute their funds.
+Some use over-the-counter (OTC) services to buy or sell without directly impacting the price on public platforms.
+Whale addresses are monitored by the community and by technical and on-chain analysts at Binance , Glassnode , and Arkham Intelligence .

 What is the impact of whales on the cryptocurrency market?